Je Tu Il Elle: Production

 Akerman wrote the story for the film a few years prior to filming that she described once as both very personal along with not autobiographical due to its structure that mixes with her experiences as a teenager.
 The sex scene between Julie and her ex-lover is the first graphic lesbian sex scene in mainstream cinema, and one of the longest lesbian sex scenes in film.

+Release

+To celebrate the 30th anniversary of the Teddy Awards, the film was selected to be shown at the 66th Berlin International Film Festival in February 2016.

 Critical reception

 The movie was well received by critics.
 On review aggregator Rotten Tomatoes, the film has a 100% rating based on reviews from 8 critics, and an average rating of 7.80/10.

+Feminist and queer film scholar B. Ruby Rich believed that Je Tu Il Elle can be seen as a "cinematic Rosetta Stone of female sexuality".

+As appreciation grew for Ankerman's films, the film was placed in 225th place in the 2022 Sight and Sound poll, tying with films like Napoleon, Petite Maman, The Crowd, Happy Together, and Grave of the Fireflies.